Professional Mold Removal Without the Hysteria

 We have performed many, many mold remediation projects in crawlspaces throughout south central Indiana.
-From Greensburg to Green County, Greenwood, Columbus, Bloomington – you name it.
 One thing they frequently have in common is the fact that an inadequate vapor barrier has allowed the mold growth in the first place.
 For decades, the standard practice in new construction was to put pea gravel or crushed stone in the crawlspace on top of plastic.
 Over time, the plastic degrades, moisture enters the crawlspace from the ground, and the humidity in the crawlspace climbs.
 Eventually, the structure has absorbed enough water out of the air that mold begins growing on the framing materials.
 As part of our professional remediation process, we help building owners identify and correct the source of the moisture to help prevent future mold growth.

-A: I hate answers like this, but it depends.
-Generally, if the mold is the result of a covered water damage loss, some coverage will be extended to you, up to a limit.
+A: Generally, if the mold is the result of a covered water damage loss, some coverage will be extended to you, up to a limit.
 However, if the mold is the result of something like ventilation problems or ground water, you will probably NOT have insurance coverage.
 The best thing to do is contact your insurance company for details.

 A: We follow the IICRC S520 ANSI Standard for mold remediation.
 Basically, professional mold remediation is about REMOVING mold growth, NOT killing mold or covering up mold.
 We use various tools and processes to accomplish this.
 Professional remediation also involves the use of negative air pressure and HEPA filtration to avoid cross-contamination into unaffected areas.
 In addition, we also work with building owners prior to remediation to identify the cause of the mold growth to minimize the likelihood of new mold growth in the future.

 A: The cost for remediation is project-dependent.
 We offer a visual inspection to help identify causes of the mold growth and to arrive at a price for remediation.
-The cost for this inspection is $125.
-Simply give us a call to schedule.
+The cost for the visual inspection $125.